mae-va/CINEREACT/README.md

 ## How we made CINEREACT

-CINEREACT was made with React JS for sure ;) Using rooting method, our application don't change is URL when you walk away on it.
+CINEREACT was made with React JS for sure ;) Using rooting method, our application don't change his URL when you walk away on it.
 We plugged on themoviedb.rg with its API.
 We used Firebase to store favorites.
 ES6, Bootstrap, JSX, HTML5 and CSS 3 are here too.